 We will also study partial evaluation or program specialization as an important program optimization technique: program are specialized to a part of the input that is known statically.
-Two real examples will be studied: the specialization of the acceptance functions for non-deterministic finite automata and for tabledriven top-down parsers.
+Two real examples will be studied: the specialization of the acceptance functions for non-deterministic finite automata and for table-driven top-down parsers.

 In order to analyse/understand large software systems, it is convenient to focus on smaller parts of the system.
 Program slicing is a technique that allows us to slice out fragments of a larger software system that deserve our attention.
 We will present slicing techniques (backward and forward slicings) as algorithms that work on source code program dependency graphs.

 Finally, we will present document analysis and transformation techniques based on the widely used extensible markup languages.
 We will relate these document techniques to context-free grammars and strategic programming.
+As case studies, we will evaluate code transformations with embedded applications running on mobile devices.